When it comes to thinking about how to make a smaller space function, real estate homebuilder Tom Hignite, looked to the sea for inspiration.

 The feel of the homes is contemporary.
 They are so compact though that the use of cruise ship design allows for the creation of what are essentially cabins rather than bedrooms as such.
+It’s small enough that certain things are not readily available and will need to be provided every so often.
+Such is the case with the heating oil delivery service that you can hire.
+Of course, you would schedule every how often you would need them to stop by depending on how much and how long it takes for you to need another delivery.

 The bedrooms are six feet by nine feet and they can sleep two people.
 The master bedrooms can accommodate queen sized beds.
 High ceilings give the illusion of more spaciousness, but the homes are only about 26.5 feet wide.